Somerville Pinkney Tuck (judge)

-Somerville Pinkney Tuck (September 24, 1848 – April 14, 1923) was an American judge who served on the International Court of Appeals in Egypt and was regarded as "one of the leading jurists and lawyers of Europe."
+Somerville Pinkney Tuck (September 24, 1848 – April 14, 1923) was an American judge who served on the international Mixed Courts of Egypt and was regarded as "one of the leading jurists and lawyers of Europe."

 Early life

 Tuck was born in Annapolis, Maryland on September 24, 1848.
 He was a son of Judge William Hallam Tuck (1808–1884) and Margaret Sprigg Bowie (née Chew) Tuck (1818–1885).
 His younger brother was Philemon Hallam Tuck.
 His father was a Judge of the Maryland Court of Appeals from 1851 to 1861 and President of First National Bank of Annapolis.

 His paternal grandparents were William Archable Tuck and Cave Williams (née Mulliken) Tuck.
 His maternal grandparents were Philemon Lloyd Chew (who was twice a member of the Governor's Council) and Ann Maria Bowie (née Brookes) Chew.
 Tuck's mother was the great-niece of Gov. Robert Bowie and a granddaughter of Maj.
 Benjamin Brookes, of the Maryland Line during the Revolutionary War.

 Tuck was educated at St. John's College and studied law at the University of Virginia with the class of 1869.